TeriakiSauce/Scrabble/README.md

 ##### [Game](src/Game.java)

 Acts as the core of the game, incorporating all the various classes created throughout the project.
-It holds an instance of all of the [hands](#Hand), [WordBank](src/WordBank.java), [Parser](src/Parser.java), [GameState](src/GameState.java), and [Board](src/Board.java) classes.
+It holds the [hands](#Hand), [word bank](#WordBank), [parser](#Parser), [state](#State), and the [board](#Board).
 It provides a way to place letters, check if a newly placed word is valid, start and end turns, and more.

 ##### [GameState](src/GameState.java)

 Provides a way of checking and setting the state of the game.
 Since the game is command line based, there are many steps involved in, for example, placing a letter.
 We need a way to preserve what the user previously inputted, allow us to check if the user placed a valid letter.
-The [GameState](src/GameState.java) class also provides other methods such as checking if the user has quit the game, advancing the xy coordinates for the current letter, and more.
+The [game state](#GameState) class also provides other methods such as checking if the user has quit the game, advancing the xy coordinates for the current letter, and more.

 ##### [Hand](src/Hand.java)

 Acts as the state for a player, where the player can have a name, and a set of letters.
-Is extensively used in the [Game](src/Game.java) and [Board](src/Board.java) classes for checking and updating the state of the players.
+Is extensively used in the [game](#Game) and [board](#Board) for checking and updating the state of the players.

 ##### [Main](src/Main.java)

-Creates an instance of the game and calls play, where all the logic is handled inside of the [Game](src/Game.java) class.
+Creates an instance of the game and calls play, where all the logic is handled inside of the [game](#Game) class.
 Contains the main method, acting as the main entry point into the application.

 ##### [Parser](src/Parser.java)